MateSaary/MateSaary/README.md

 # About me

 - Studying BSc. in Computer Science at UCC
-- Current focus on Python, HTML/CSS, JavaScript, C++.
+- Current focus on Python, JavaScript, SQL, HTML/CSS.
-- Experience using Flask microframework and Jinja web templating engine.
+- Experience using Flask microframework, Jinja web templating engine and Ajax.
 - Hobbyist photographer.
 View some of my work on [my Instagram](https://www.instagram.com/matesaary/).

 <!--START_SECTION:devmetics-->